pallets/click/docs/setuptools.rst

 Introduction
 ------------

-All you need to do to bundle your scripts with setuptools is your script in a Python package and a ``setup.py`` file.
+To bundle your script with setuptools, all you need is the script in a Python package and a ``setup.py`` file.

 Imagine this directory structure::